Spotify Just Launched A Tool To Help Balance The Massive Gender Gap In Music

 Spotify, in particular, has taken heat for the gender inequality among artists that algorithms put into play in when they select music for us.
 At The Baffler, Liz Pelly examined how algorithms that serve up music for passive listeners create a more masculine listening experience overall, including creating listener patterns that influence human programmers of playlists on the service to promote the work of men over women.
 But, that same algorithm and the feedback loop it creates exist for YouTube, Amazon, and anywhere else where music fans hit play on a playlist and then sit back to listen.

-The company is also facing a lawsuit for gender discrimination in the workplace that favors men over women in compensation and opportunities as reported on by Variety in September.
+In addition, the company is also facing a lawsuit for gender discrimination in the workplace that favours men over women in regards to compensation and opportunities, as reported on by Variety in September.
 Spotify claims the suit is "without merit."

 Advertisement